Isumi Line: History

 After the breakup and privatization of the JNR on 1 April 1987, the line came under the control of the JR East.

 The Isumi Line came into being on 24 March 1988 following the transfer of the assets of the former Kihara Line to the newly formed third-sector railway operator Isumi Railway Company.

 The Isumi Railway has attempted to increase revenues by selling naming rights to stations to local industries, leading to some confusion on the correct station names.

-The Isumi Railway has been suspended since October 2024 due to a derailment caused by poor maintenance of the railway.
+The Isumi Line has been suspended since October 2024 due to a derailment caused by poor maintenance of the railway.
 The line is expected to reopen in late 2027.